2026-04-13 · updated 2026-04-18

 3. Assert the specific thing you're testing, not just HTTP 200

-Every failure gets a finding number (F-001 through F-350+), a severity, expected vs. actual behavior, reproduction steps, and an impact assessment.
-Findings are tracked in a catalog that any team member can read.
-Over 314 have been resolved.
-The open ones are visible too.
+Every failure gets a finding number (F-001 through F-390+), a severity, expected vs. actual behavior, reproduction steps, and an impact assessment.
+Findings are tracked in a catalog any team member can read.
+Resolved findings move to an archive.
+The open ones stay visible.

 Infrastructure: no mocks